vinyulis/seed-jee/README.md

 mvn clean package cargo:run
 ```

-Finally browse to: http://127.0.0.1:13080/seed/swagger/ (the port could changes as it is defined in the pom file)
+Finally browse to: http://127.0.0.1:13080/seed/swagger/ (the port could changes as it is defined in the pom file).

+Use 'quentinada' as username and password.

 Note: If you are using the angular seed, remember to set the API_BASE_PATH in the environment to match the same port.